som-shahlab/meds_reader_paper_code/reimplementation/README.md

-This contains the reimplementations of LOS featurization and labeling using meds_reader
+This folder contains the reimplementations of LOS featurization and labeling using meds_reader